keptn/keptn.github.io/content/community/_index.md

 ## Meetings

-We are hosting monthly [Keptn user groups](./meetings/) and weekly [Keptn community/developer meetings](./meetings/).
+We are hosting monthly [Keptn user groups](./meetings/) and regular  community amd developer [meetings](./meetings/) every two weeks.
+All these meetings happen in the APAC/EMEA and Americas/EMEA timezones, approximately at 8..10AM and 3..5PM UTC.

+All meetings are public, any Keptn contributor or user are welcome to join!
 Find the details in the corresponding sections.

 ## Community Portal